Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 I'm reading.

-You got more attention.
+You got my attention.

-It's also so weird that she's just like...
+It's also so weird that she's just like, she's just writing about the Mexican people.

-I find that kind of weird, like she's observing animals
+I find that kind of weird like she's observing animals in their natural habitat.

-She's like, oh yeah, look at this, what they do.
+She's like, oh, yeah, look at this, what they do.

 So it probably was a lot more interesting to hear about different cultures.